nklayman/vue-cli-plugin-electron-builder/docs/guide/guide.md

 ## Is This Plugin Production Ready?

-This plugin is nearly production ready.
-It has test coverage for everything but the UI interface and proper error logging.
-It needs to be used more in the real world to iron out the last few bugs before it is considered safe to use in a large production environment.
-Please try it in your app and report any bugs or feature requests.
+This plugin is ready for use in a production environment.
+It has complete e2e and unit test coverage, and has been used in many apps, large and small alike.
+However, no code is immune to bugs and if you do find one, please report it so that it can be fixed.